pablouser1/plugin.video.filmin/README.md

 Play your favorites Filmin movies and shows using Kodi ≥ 19 (Matrix)

 ## How to install
-Download the zip [here](/releases/latest) and install it using Kodi.
+Download the zip from the releases tab and install it using Kodi.

 ## Roadmap
 ### Features added